drexelsystemslab/PFIAir/README.md

 # PFIAir Installation

 ## Installation requirements
 This project does not run on MS Windows.
-Minmium requirements are as follows, please check individual project pages for other requirements.
+Software requirements are as follows, please check individual project pages for other requirements.
 Installation instructions will be written for Ubuntu, and may differ on other platforms.

 - Python 2.7